Dendroctonus rufipennis (Kirby)

 Habitat(s): phloem, inner bark and bark

-Spruce beetle activity was observed on approximately 193,500 acres statewide during aerial detection surveys in 2021.
-More than 98% of the activity mapped in 2021 was within Southcentral Alaska, where an ongoing spruce beetle outbreak is now estimated to be in its sixth year.
-The outbreak has affected at least 1.6 million cumulative acres of mixed spruce and birch forests since 2016, when it was first documented.
-In 2021, the outbreak was most active in the northern Matanuska-Susitna Borough, the lower Denali Borough, and around Cooper Landing, Kenai, and Soldotna on the Kenai Peninsula.
-Activity has declined in the areas that were impacted most severely early in the outbreak.
+Spruce beetle activity was observed on roughly 48,800 acres statewide during ADS in 2022.
+This is the least spruce beetle activity mapped in a given year since 2015 and dramatically lower than the 193,550 acres mapped in 2021.
+More than 99% of all spruce beetle activity mapped statewide in 2022 was in Southcentral Alaska, where the ongoing spruce beetle outbreak is now estimated to be in its seventh year.
+The outbreak has affected more than 1.86 million cumulative acres of mixed spruce and birch forests since it was first documented in 2016.
+Like 2021, the outbreak remains most active in the northern Matanuska-Susitna Borough and the lower Denali Borough to the north and in the Chugach National Forest and near Soldotna and Kasilof on the Kenai Peninsula to the south.
+Activity has declined greatly in areas that were impacted most severely early in the outbreak.

 Various activities that disturb the environment of spruce contribute to spruce beetle attack and epidemic outbreaks.
 These activities include timber harvest; land clearing related to road, seismic line, pipeline, powerline, or building construction; severe winds which cause windthrown trees, and wildfire.
 Spruce beetle attacks may be prevented or reduced by following these guidelines: